thefossenjoyer/lisp-passwd/README.md

 A simple passwd manager written in Common Lisp. <br>

 ## How to use it?
-Clone the repo && run `lisp-passwd` binary.
+Clone the repo && run `lisp-passwd` executable.